9 Signs You Have a High-Functioning Addiction

 5. You View Drugs and Alcohol as Rewards for Hard Work

-Mothers may treat themselves to a bottle of wine at the end of the night to reward themselves for making it through another busy day of homework and childcare, while top-level executives may abuse painkillers after stressful conference calls and meetings to reward themselves for a job well done.
-You may be a high-functioning addict if you’re frequently using drugs and alcohol to reward yourself for various reasons.
+Mothers may treat themselves to a bottle of wine at the end of the night to reward themselves for making it through another busy day of homework and childcare while top-level executives may abuse painkillers after stressful conference calls and meetings to reward themselves for a job well done.
+You may have a high-functioning addiction if you’re frequently using drugs and alcohol to reward yourself for various reasons.

 6. You Blame the Consequences of Drug Use on Other Reasons

-Many high-functioning addicts can successfully manage their everyday lives while suffering from addiction.
+Many people with high-functioning addictions can successfully manage their everyday lives while suffering from this disease.
 But at some point, addiction catches up and triggers countless other issues that lead to more serious problems.
-You may be a high-functioning addict if you find yourself blaming the consequences of drug and alcohol use on other reasons, such as being overworked or too stressed out to think clearly.
+This might be you if you find yourself blaming the consequences of drug and alcohol use on other reasons, such as being overworked or too stressed out to think clearly.

 7. You Find Yourself Preoccupied With Thoughts of Drug Use

 Generally, those who suffer from addiction spend ample amounts of time thinking about drug use.
 They may entertain themselves with thoughts about using these drugs in social settings, or worry about how and when they can obtain more drugs.
-If you’re at work, spending quality time with family, or engaging in your favorite activities, yet find yourself constantly thinking or obsessing about drugs, it’s possible you’re a high-functioning addict suffering from addiction.
+If you’re at work, spending quality time with family, or engaging in your favorite activities, yet find yourself constantly thinking or obsessing about drugs, then this may be a sign.

 8. You Have Enablers Influencing Your Drug Use